guidesmiths/ks-linking-packages-locally/README.md

 This is a sample project to show different alternatives to using local packages in other projects without having to publish them first.

+You can also read the series of articles related to this repository [here](https://dev.to/one-beyond/different-approaches-to-testing-your-own-packages-1kdg)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):